biometrixtech/plans/documentation/api.md

 The client __must__ submit a request to the endpoint `/plans/version/daily_readiness/{User UUID}/previous`.
 The request method __must__ be `POST`.

 ##### Request
-For `POST` method, the client __must__ submit a request body containing a JSON object with the following schema:
+For `POST` method, the client __must__ submit a request body containing a JSON object having the following schema:
 ```
 {
     "event_date": Datetime